tztztztztz/eqlv2/README.md

 # The Equalization Losses for Long-tailed Object Detection and Instance Segmentation

-This repo is official implementation CVPR 2021 paper: **Equalization Loss v2: A New Gradient Balance Approach for Long-tailed Object Detection** and CVPR 2020 paper: **Equalization Loss for Long-tailed Object Detection**
+This repo is official implementation CVPR 2021 paper: **Equalization Loss v2: A New Gradient Balance Approach for Long-tailed Object Detection** and CVPR 2020 paper: **Equalization loss for long-tailed object recognition**

 <div><img src="docs/img/toast.png" width="50%"></img></div>